Appropriate cover to protect your plants from the elements.

 When we want a plant to grow faster

 Another quick fix is to pour on soluble synthetic fertilisers to make plants grow or produce more.
-Organic gardeners understand that the soil is the crucial element and a healthy soil will produce healthy plants.
+Organic gardeners understand that the soil is the crucial element and healthy soil will produce healthy plants.
 If the plant is a particularly hungry plant and needs extra nourishment in its lifetime, we look at organic alternatives.
-Generally you can tell that they are organic because they smell!
-Inorganic, or synthetic fertilisers do provide a fast boost to plant growth but at the expense of the soil flora and fauna (the high salt content is not good for the microbes or the worms) and the lush new growth is also a boon for pests who feed on all of this tender leafy matter whose plant cells haven’t had a chance to harden up.
+Generally, you can tell that they are organic because they smell!
+Inorganic or synthetic fertilisers do provide a fast boost to plant growth but at the expense of the soil flora and fauna (the high salt content is not good for the microbes or the worms) and the lush new growth is also a boon for pests who feed on all of this tender leafy matter whose plant cells haven’t had a chance to harden up.

 What is crop rotation?
 Is it really important?